lauraschornack/katacoda1/3-serve-ML-model/step1.md

 `cd ..`{{execute}}

-Open the code before flask has been added
+O

+--------------------

 The Docker file looks like this:
+We are addipen the code before flask has been added

+The Docker file looks like this:
 We are adding the following components into our container.
 `hello-pre-flask.py`{{open}}.

---------------------

-The Docker file looks like this:
-We are adding the following components into our container.
+ng the following components into our container.
 `katacoda1docker`{{open}}.

 Step 3: